 The school store is located in the high school.
-Seventh and eighth grade students may sign out in the cafeteria to go to the school store at lunch on certain days.
-Sixth and fifth grade students may only go to the school store with a parent.
-Second semester, sixth grade may go on on their own on certain days.
-You may go to the school store after school any day, but only until 4:00.
-You may not visit the school store any other time unless with a parent.
-The school store sells athletic wear, spirit and outerwear, school supplies, and snacks/drinks.
-The school store takes cash, school ID, or credit cards, so please plan accordingly.
+Students from grades 7 and 8 may sign out in the cafeteria to go to the school store at lunch on certain days.
+Students from grades 5 and 6 may only go to the school store with a parent.
+In the second semester, sixth graders may go on certain days.
+You may go to the school store after school any day, but only until 4:00 P.M., you may not visit the school store any other time unless with a parent.
+The school store sells athletic wear, spirit and outerwear, school supplies, snacks, and drinks.
+The school store takes school IDs or credit cards, so please plan accordingly.
 Store hours are 7:30 A.M. to 4:30 P.M.